-But it is this transition that teaches us deeper lesson of Psalm 23.
+But it is this transition that teaches us the deeper lesson of Psalm 23.

-At times we are as fully dependent and as clueless as sheep.
+At times, we are as fully dependent and as clueless as sheep.
 This is not a very mature relationship with the Lord.
 We are sheep.
 We wander.
 We seek comfort.
 Our goals are not much beyond food and a comfortable place to lay down or drink.
 Sheep are not beasts of burden.
 They do not serve the shepherd or bear any of the burdens of his work.
-They are selfish beings who are being cared for.
-The Lord’s relationship to us is focused on keeping us safe and well fed.
+They are selfish beings who are cared for by the shepherd.
+The Lord’s relationship with us is focused on keeping us safe and well-fed.

 Sometimes we are sheep.
 We stray mindlessly and God needs to shepherd us back to where we are supposed to be.
-But as we mature in our relationship to Him he empowers us and gives us responsibility.
+But as we mature in our relationship with Him, He empowers us and gives us responsibility.
 He sets the table.
 He fills the cup.
-He gives us anointing, strength, and confidence.
-But It is our job to defeat our enemies; and His.
+He gives us strength and confidence.
+But It is our job to defeat our enemies and His.